bhstark2/latency/report.md

 ## Throughput vs. "Speed"

 Some people use the term "speed" when referring to capacity or latency or a combination of these two.
-While that term is more often associated with capacity (e.g. a "speed test" that reports the achieved throughput of a file transfer), it can mean different things in different contexts.
+While that term is more often associated with capacity (e.g., a "speed test" that reports the achieved throughput of a file transfer), it can mean different things in different contexts.
 Since this term has no precise definition in the context of either capacity or latency, we will not use that term in this report.
-We do use "speed" in this paper to refer to the distance bits travel on a physical medium over time (i.e. the propagation velocity of signals in the medium).
+We do use "speed" in this paper to refer to the distance bits travel on a physical medium over time (i.e., the propagation velocity of signals in the medium).

 When we describe
 a link capacity as 100 megabits per second, or 10 gigabits per second,